Software-Research-Lab/Paragrid-Generator/markups/paragrid-nn-topology-presets.md

 Fishing into the infinite depths of mysterious formation, cast by the algorithmic wave ashore.

-Examples of the graphic output stream of unique series generation with parametric grid matrix, based on the topological structure of a neural network:

 ## Biomes generation artifact archive

 ### Quartzgate